emmanuel-iam/Enterprise-EntraID-Portfolio/README.md

 <h2>🏢Enterprise-EntraID-Portfolio

   ## Business-Scenario
-  AccessShield Technologies is a growing technology and consulting company with employees working from offices in New York, New Jersey, Atlanta, and remotely across the United States.
+AccessShield Technologies is a growing technology and consulting company with employees in New York, New Jersey, Atlanta and remote locations.

-The company recently hired 50 employees across Information Technology, Human Resources, Finance, Sales, Operations, and Executive Leadership.
-AccessShield Technologies currently relies on several manual processes for creating accounts, assigning access, managing employee transfers, and disabling accounts when workers leave the company.
+The company recently hired 50 workers across:
+- Executive Leadership
+- Information Technology
+- Human Resources
+- Finance
+- Sales
+- Operations

-Manual processes will created several business and security problems:
+Manual processes will create several business and security problems:

  - New employees sometimes wait too long to receive system access.
  - Users may receive access that does not match their job responsibilities.